People Speak Out About Their Daring Revenge Stories

 7. Don't Bother You With Admin Work?
 Don't Worry, I Won't

 “Years ago, I worked as a Registered Nurse in a High Dependency Ward.
 Whereas on a normal surgical ward for a morning shift you would get 6 to 8 patients, on our ward you got a maximum of three.
-Think involved patients with multiple conditions – it was not unusual (as an example) to have a physiotherapist, two nurses, and a wardsperson (or two!) to help walk a patient (using a rollator) to the bathroom in the morning for their shower.
+Think involved patients with multiple conditions – it was not unusual (as an example) to have a p*************t, two nurses, and a wardsperson (or two!) to help walk a patient (using a rollator) to the bathroom in the morning for their shower.

 Not because they were heavy – just because of all the pumps and drains that had to come along for the ride.
 And for their safety.

 We had a pretty high turnover of staff – about 50% per annum with the average time someone stayed with us being 12 months.

 Some left after a year because they could get easier and better-paying jobs elsewhere.
 Some left because of the workload.
 I left after three years because I moved 200km away.

-But two people were constant in our ward.
-One was one of our wardspersons (not the object of this story) and the other was our ward clerk – Sue.
 I’ll use her real name as I’m pretty sure that was her name (it has been more than two decades!) and it’s a fairly common name.
 Sue had been there for years and she was really, really good at her job.
+She knew how the place ticked.

 One morning shift, Sue got absolutely upbraided by one of the new RNs on our ward.
 I can’t remember her name – it doesn’t matter.
 So let’s call her RN Myopia.
 Whatever it was about, it wasn’t actually important – and I was there.
 I was well past my 12 months there so I was an oldie.

+The organizational culture in that ward was that we were a team.
 Remember the story above about taking a patient to the shower often needing four (or more) people to help?
 It was not unusual to come back after one of those shower trips to find that for your other patients, other nurses had done your dressings for you, made a bed or two, showered one of your other patients, and gave out meds, whatever.

 You didn’t have to ask – it just happened.
 You did the same for the next person when they were tied up – that’s just how the place was.

 Best.
 Ward.
 Ever.

 That team approach extended to the wardies and the admin team.
 They did their work, so you could concentrate on yours.
-You looked after them and they looked after you.

 And correct me if I’m wrong.
 But the admin officer on a ward can wield power.
+You may not think it.
+But they can.

 Anyway.
 Sue got roasted over something that didn’t matter and RN Myopia finished off with words along the effect of ‘You just concentrate on doing your admin job and I’ll do my job as a nurse.’